-The full participation of women in economic activities and their inclusion in the development process are important for contributing to economic growth and development, but they are especially important in a context of aging populations and low fertility rates The experience of transition countries teaches us that achieving full inclusion of women is complex and difficult, requiring careful assessment of incentives and constraints that women face in their everyday life.
+The full participation of women in economic activities and their inclusion in the development process are important for contributing to economic growth and development, but they are especially important in a context of aging populations and low fertility rates.
+The experience of transition countries teaches that achieving full inclusion of women is complex and difficult, requiring careful assessment of incentives and constraints that women face in their everyday life.

-Women in transition countries have always had to struggle to allocate their limited time across many competing activities inside and outside the home.
+Women in transition countries always had to struggle to allocate their limited time across many competing activities inside and outside the home.
 The transition process and its socio-economic consequences forced them to rethink their role in society.
-Many women—especially older and less-skilled women—reacting to their weaker position in the labor market and the rising opportunity costs associated with their home responsibilities, withdrew from the labor market.
+Many women—especially older and less-skilled ones—reacting to their weaker position in the labor market and the rising opportunity costs associated with their home responsibilities, withdrew from the labor market.
 Those who did not found themselves struggling to withstand the increasing pressures on their lives.